teiniker/teiniker-lectures-embedded-cicd/embedded-architectures/messaging/mqtt/introduction/README.md

 In the publish-subscribe pattern, a client that publishes a message is decoupled from the other client or clients that receive the message.

+![Publisher Subscriber Pattern](figures/Publisher-Subscriber.png)

-The publish-subscribe pattern requires a server, also known as a broker.
+The publish-subscribe pattern requires a server, also known as a **broker**.
-All the clients establish a connection with the server.
+All the clients establish a connection with the broker.

 A client that sends a message through the server is known as the **publisher**.

-![Publisher Subscriber Pattern](figures/Publisher-Subscriber.png)

-The server filters the incoming messages and distributes them to the clients that are interested in that type of received messages.
+The Broker filters the incoming messages and distributes them to the clients that are interested in that type of received messages.

 Clients that register to the server as interested in specific types of messages are known as **subscribers**.